dscho/xkcd/content/comics/2006-8-28-sandwich.md

 Friend: What?
 Make it yourself.

-Cueball: Sudo make me a sandwich.
+Cueball: sudo Make me a sandwich.

 Friend: Okay.